 For Android:

-For iPhone: You can't clear cache directly.
-Skip to step 5.
+You can't clear the cache directly on an iPhone.
+Go to step 5.

 4. Check Storage Space

-- Old WhatsApp videos (these eat 2-3 GB easily)
+- Old WhatsApp videos (these take up 2 to 3 GB of space)

 5. Clear Camera App Data (Nuclear Option)